takeshi-aihana/LinuxKernelLabs.github.io.in_JP/interrupts.rst.md

 Interrupt context
 -----------------

 While an interrupt is handled (from the time the CPU jumps to the interrupt handler until the interrupt handler returns - e.g.  IRET is issued) it is said that code runs in "interrupt context".

 Code that runs in interrupt context has the following properties:

-.. slide:: Interrupt context
-   :inline-contents: True
-   :level: 2

     * it runs as a result of an IRQ (not of an exception)
     * there is no well defined process context associated